kognifai/Galore/Galore-Documentation/casestudy.md

 Implicit Derived streams and Drill Down
 =======================================

-The Galore asset model allows the creation of implicit streams for drill down.
+Galore asset model allows the creation of implicit streams for drill down.
 An event stream can be propagated to its parent node and merged with event streams from other child nodes.
 This allows implicit streams of events to be formed on each node comprising all the event on all